0xMashrafe/Gensyn-CodeAssist/README.md

 uv run run.py
 ```

----

-## Step 5: Authenticate & Wait for CodeAssist to Start
+Authenticate & Wait for CodeAssist to Start

 After the installer starts running: